Check out current faculty research, scholarship, and creative activity and research information. Click here!

 February 1 or prior

-Chair/director provides tenure-track faculty in the probationary period with annual evaluation letters addressing their progress toward tenure/promotion.
+Chair/director, regional dean, or program/division coordinator provides tenure-track faculty in their probationary period with annual evaluation letters addressing their progress toward tenure/promotion.
 No request by these faculty is required.

 On or Before March 1